 - Connecticut Superior Court Rule Sec.
 3-15.
 Any appearance by a legal intern in court or before an administrative body

 - will be in compliance with all Connecticut Superior Court Rules.

 -Always keeping in mind the best interests of the child, the attorney will advocate for school and community services and programs which will address the causes of the truancy.

 -The attorney will not be required to represent the child in delinquency, special education or deprivation issues should they arise during the case, but may elect to do so.

 -The attorney will identify needs in the child’s life that are contributing to the child’s truancy and will assist in locating resources to meet those needs.

 -The attorney does not represent the parents/family of the child.

 All volunteers agree to serve as a role model for the child and to assist the family in identifying and utilizing community resources.

--The volunteer will encourage the child to attend school, and encourage the family to appreciate the
+The volunteer will encourage the child to attend school, and encourage the family to appreciate the importance of education.

 If you are interested in volunteering with the Truancy Intervention Project, please contact us.